mde/ejs/tutorial.md

 the Step as the anchor text, and the correct URL for navigating to the 'show' action for that Step.

+### API

+Check these urls out in your browser:

+-   GET: `localhost:4000/to_dos.json`
+-   GET: `localhost:4000/to_dos/:id.json`
+-   POST: `localhost:4000/to_dos`
+-   PUT: `localhost:4000/to_dos/:id`

+### Conclusion

+At this point you should have a working To-Do List app!

+If you want to explore a little more, here are some other things you could do:

+-   Change the `Main#index` route to point to the `ToDos#index` action (hint, check out `config/router.js`)
+-   Add some logging with `geddy.log`
+-   Configure mongo, riak or postgress and use it instead of the memory modelAdapter.
+See how easy it's to switch

-### Bonus: Using eager-fetch of associations with a SQL adapter
+### Next: Using eager-fetch of associations with a SQL adapter

 Up to now we've just been using the built-in Filesystem adapter Geddy defaults to using in development mode.
 This just takes the JSON of the objects created,